simbolco/libsim/README.md

 # Building
 Install *gcc* (or *clang*) and *GNU make*, then type `make libsim` into a Bourne-compatible shell to build the library.
 Support for other compilers + Windows CMD.EXE will be added later on.

+A unit test executable can be built by typing `make exesimtest` into the shell.

-Various options exist to customize how the SimSoft library is built and assembled.
-Details on what options are available, along with other build targets, can be found by typing `make help` in the shell.
+Various options exist to customize how the SimSoft library and associated build targets are constructed.
+Details on what options and other build targets are available can be found by typing `make help` into the shell.

 # Contributor Code of Conduct
 This library's contributor Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,